 Raw data can come from both internal and external sources.
 Internal sources include incident reports, firewall logs, event and application logs, and DNS files from one’s own networks.
-External sources consist of publicly available open-source intelligence (news reports, public blocklists, blogs), commercial or private feed providers, and trusted sharing groups.
+External sources consist of publicly available open source intelligence (news reports, public blocklists, blogs), commercial or private feed providers, and trusted sharing groups.
 The collection of various data feeds helps in the creation of a broad data pool.
-Threats are matched with these pools for the identification of patterns of malicious activity and are then, categorized accordingly.
+Threats are matched with these pools for the identification of patterns of malicious activity and are then categorized accordingly.
 Analysts, consequently, can draw on these pools for accurate prediction of threats.

 This critical function involves the removal of false positives and creating meaningful intel.
 An advanced TIP assists security teams in correlating and enriching hundreds of Indicators of Compromise (IOCs) from trusted intel sources - external and internal.
-Nevertheless, different collection methods require different means of enrichment.
+Nevertheless, different collection methods require different means of threat intel enrichment.
 For instance, a TIP can extract IP addresses from security vendors’ reports and add them to a CSV file to import to a SIEM product.
-In another instance, enrichment may involve the extraction of indicators from an email, augment them with other pertinent information, and consequently, communicate with endpoint protection solutions for automated blocking.
+In another instance, enrichment may involve the extraction of indicators from an email, augmenting them with other pertinent information, and consequently, communicate with endpoint protection solutions for automated blocking.

 Correlation and Analysis

 SIEM solutions offer correlation rules to streamline data structuring.
 Sophisticated TIPs can structure data into entities, organize alerts and events, and produce accurate predictive models.
-The primary goal of analysis is to comprehend the data, check if it fulfills the requirements identified in the first phase, and look for potential security issues.
+The primary goal of the analysis is to comprehend the data, check if it fulfills the requirements identified in the first phase, and look for potential security issues.
 This validation is simplified with a TIP that enables automated cross-correlation of threat sightings by subsidiaries, affiliates, and peers.

 Although every threat intel is critical, analysts need a quick reference to pick out the ones that require timely action.
-The confidence scoring phase signifies the pertinence of a threat based on a set of customizable benchmarks, with regards to a particular organization.
+The confidence scoring phase signifies the pertinence of a threat based on a set of customizable benchmarks, with regard to a particular organization.
 The benchmarks consist of information source, number of threat sightings, Traffic Light Protocol (TLP) rating, file types, organization sector, geography, and relation with other threats.
 This can easily be stated to be the most crucial phase in the threat intel lifecycle as it helps accurately identify a threat and eliminate false positives.